Marley0523/gmod.github.io/wiki/August_2009_GMOD_Meeting.md

 rel="nofollow">BAM format</a> that Heng Li [described in his talk](#SAMtools_for_NextGen_Sequence_Data).
-This is currently in Alpha release, and works only with [GBrowse 2](Category:GBrowse_2 "Category:GBrowse 2").
+This is currently in Alpha release, and works only with [GBrowse 2](Category%3AGBrowse_2 "Category%3AGBrowse 2").
 It is in available in the gbrowse-adaptors project of GMOD's
 <a href="CVS" class="mw-redirect" title="CVS">CVS</a> repository.
 Short
 read, next generation sequence data can be directly represented in